Gaia-Dynamics/charts-deployment/charts/app/README.md

 # Helm Chart Documentation for "app"

 This documentation provides an overview of how to configure the `values.yaml` file for the Helm chart "app."

 Below are all the configurable values for the chart templates.

+**Actual Version:** `1.1.4`

 ## Values Overview

 The `values.yaml` file is where you define the configuration options for the chart.

 This file includes application-specific configurations, resource settings, environment variables, scaling options, and more.

 ```yaml
 app: